-Short term health insurance is a healthcare product that fits specific needs of individuals and families who aren’t quite ready to buy an Obamacare plan, or have an immediate need for health insurance coverage in the short term.
-Just like individual health insurance, short term medical insurance covers doctor visits, hospitalizations, emergency care, lab tests, prescription drug costs and more.
-Unlike enrolling in an individual medical policy, the short term application process is simple, many times providing next-day coverage in a matter of minutes.
+Short term health insurance is a health insurance alternative that fits specific needs of individuals and families who either aren’t quite ready to buy an Obamacare plan or have an immediate need for health insurance coverage in the short term.
+Just like individual health insurance, short term medical insurance covers doctor visits, hospitalizations, emergency care, lab tests, prescription drug costs and more after a deductible and a percentage of coinsurance.
+Unlike enrolling in an individual medical policy, the short term application process is simple, providing next-day coverage in a matter of minutes.

 Like individual health insurance, short term plans are comprised of insurance benefit basics you might be familiar with:

 - Deductible: The amount you must pay out-of-pocket first before your insurance company begins picking up the tab.

 - Coinsurance: Once your deductible is met, you have to pay a percentage of your medical bills, cost-sharing expenses with your insurance company.

 - Out-of-pocket maximums: The maximum amount you have to pay out-of-pocket during the length of your insurance policy.

 - Copays: Some short term medical health care plans have copayment options for doctor office and Urgent Care visits.

 - Prescription drug coverage: Drug coverage varies by plan.
 Some plans require you to pay the amount of your deductible first, and then you are responsible for a coinsurance percentage of your drug expenses, while richer benefit plans have a copay option for generic or brand drugs.

 What’s not covered on short term insurance plans are things like maternity care, preventive care and expensive specialty prescription drugs – things that require “long term” treatment or care.